librenms/librenms/doc/Developing/os/Test-Units.md

 After you have saved your test data, you should run `./scripts/pre-commit.php -p -u` verify they pass.

+To run the full suite of tests enable db and snmpsim reliat tests: `./scripts/pre-commit.php --db --snmpsim -p -u`

 ## Using snmpsim for testing

 You can run snmpsim to access test data by running `./scripts/save-tests-data.php --snmpsim`